angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 focussing more on controlling the game prior to *going off*.
 The deck is more prone to passing the turn after resolving a Doomsday whereas DDFT and DDEFT are both more designed to go off the same turn you resolve one.
-This version plays less dedicated combo pieces such as {{Lion's Eye Diamond}} and more reactive control elements like {{Force of Will}}.
+This version plays less dedicated combo pieces such as :card[Lion's Eye Diamond] and more reactive control elements like :card[Force of Will].
 The deck does not run Storm based win conditions either.
 An example pile is below:

 <row variant="pile">{{!Pdt}} {{!Pnd}} {{!EoA}} {{!LED}} {{!TO}}</row>